Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 $150, 8hrs. runtime, shokz.com

 Even though we typically don’t include two pieces of gear from the same brand in this column, this is a rare exception.
 We love Shokz’ Openrun Pro for running (again, it’s the only pair I actually endorse for use out on the road, due to its open-ear construction), and there haven’t been any pairs our testers love as much as the Openswims.
 The biggest difference between the Openswim and the Openrun Pro is the Openswim is IPX8 rated (the Openrun is only IPX5) and the Openswim does not stream from a device but rather store mp3s locally.
-This is good/bad because Bluetooth doesn’t stream very well through water while you’re swimming, but it also means you need to have actual mp3s and upload them to the headphones via your computer.
-So if you only listen to music via a streaming service like Spotify, you’ll be out of luck.
+This is good/bad because Bluetooth doesn’t stream very well through water while you’re swimming, but it also means you need to have actual mp3s and upload them to the headphones’ 4GB of storage via your computer.
+So if you only listen to music via a streaming service like Spotify, Apple Music, or Tidal you’ll be out of luck.

 Best Headphones for Working Out (with Versatility)

 $90, 35hrs. runtime (Bluetooth), trelab.com